icarus-initiative/organization_core/2nd_expedition_smart_contracts_guidelines.md

 Tags: #icarus #2ndexpedition #smartcontracts #guidelines

-- Document version 1.0 (2021-09-11)
+- Document version 1.1 (2021-10-03)

 ---

 ## Introduction

-> The objective of the smart contract is to start working with the Solana SDK and smart contracts.
-We will work to make different types of smart contracts.
-The target one is to make a time delayed escrow transaction.
+> The objective of the expedition is to work with smart contracts and Anchor framework.
+A potential project idea is to to make a time delayed escrow transaction.
 After user A deposits a good and user B deposits currency, the program will release the items to the parties after a certain amount of time determined by the users (5 minutes, 1 hour, 1 day, etc).

 ---